 The unique behaviour of tail sailing is important to the day to day life of our whales.
-Floating upside down with fluke high and dry above the surface, some have reported the sight as looking similar to a giant butterfly or palm tree when spotted from a great distance away!
-But why do our gentle giants perform such a unique behaviour that would certainly take a lot of practice to perfect so it must have a very valuable use.
+Floating upside down with fluke high and dry above the surface, some have reported the sight as looking similar to a giant butterfly or palm tree when spotted from a great distance away.
+Why do our gentle giants perform such a unique behaviour that would certainly take a lot of practice to perfect so it must have a very valuable use.

 Tail Sailing can be sighted more regularly in the warm climates of the Humpbacks breeding and calving grounds with both adults and mother/calf pods seen displaying this behaviour.
 As they still have a lot of blubber they need to keep their body temperatures cool in this tropical environment.
 When a whale raises its wet fluke above the surface and allows the sea breeze to catch on the large surface area it works very similar to air-conditioning.
-Blood vessels close to the surface of the tail fluke are cooled by this breeze which in turn helps to cool the temperature of the whale.
+Blood vessels close to the surface of the fluke are cooled by this breeze which helps to regulate body temperature.

-A young calf will not be able to feed for long periods of time before he needs to surface for a big breath of air.
+A young calf will not be able to feed for long periods of time before they need to surface for air.
 A female whale who feeds her calf in this position can not only keep cool (and a close eye on her calf!) but her teats are closer to the surface this way which enables a young calf to feed and breathe easily.

 Tail Sailing is sighted most of the time in mother/calf pods and usually in the warmer tropical climates of the breeding and calving grounds.
 However, earlier this week we had a yearling calf who was still with her mom practicing this behaviour in Flinders Bay.
 We were very fortunate to watch as she practised and was determined to get it right!